 Hereditary Neuropathy Disorders

-Hereditary motor or sensory neuropathies refer to a group of nerve disorders that lead to weakness and wasting of the muscles generally below the knees, and in the hands, and that may be passed from parents to children.
-For several of these conditions, the genetic defect is known, and tests are available for diagnosis and prenatal counseling.
+Hereditary motor, sensory or autonomic neuropathies refer to a group of nerve disorders that lead to weakness, sensory abnormalities or autonomic dysfunction that are due to genetic abnormalities.
+The genetic abnormality sometimes can be passed on from parents to children.
+For several of these conditions, the genetic defect is known, and tests are available for the diagnosis and prenatal counseling.

 What is Charcot-Marie-Tooth Disease?